anupa-jayakody/Capstone_v3/README.md

                 - Based on both keywords & ingredients combined
         2. Predict the rating for the recipe

-    **My original scope was to only give only vegan recommendations, but with the dataset changing,  I was able to widen the scope for generic plus vegan recipes.
+    **My original scope was to only give vegan recommendations, but with the dataset changing,  I was able to widen the scope for generic plus vegan recipes.

-Data Science approach
+Data Science Approach

 Solution 1